Live Better. Love Better. Work Better.

 December 2, 2021

-Steven Losardo, MFT Depression of an intimate partner can seem to be a heavy burden to bear, particularly while watching them experience the symptoms.
-However, it can be equally difficult for the spouse to help but not know where to begin.
-The good news is that there can be several ways to be supportive when the depression shows up.
-This blog will review four ways to support a partner in a committed relationship who has depression or…
+Steven Losardo, MFT Watching a partner struggle with depression can feel like a heavy burden, especially when witnessing their symptoms firsthand.
+At the same time, it can be challenging for a spouse to know how to help.
+The good news is that there can be several ways to be supportive when depression shows up.
+This blog will review four ways to support a partner in a committed relationship who has depression or low mood.
+How you view…

 Read More